-Nothing in this Code shall be construed to be in conflict with any applicable state or local law or regulation, including the Fine Art Museums' Statement of Incompatible Activities and the accreditation requirements of the American Alliance of Museums, as they may be amended from time to time.
+Nothing in this Code shall be construed to be in conflict with any applicable state or local law or regulation, including FAMSF's Statement of Incompatible Activities and the accreditation requirements of the American Alliance of Museums, as they may be amended from time to time.
 Should a conflict occur, the applicable law or regulation shall supersede this Code.